About Serious Eats

 Awards, Press, and Publications

-Serious Eats was the 2018 recipient of the IACP award for Best Culinary Website, and has received James Beard Foundation Awards for Best Food Blog and Best Video Webcast.
+Serious Eats has won the IACP award for Best Culinary Website in 2018, 2022, 2023, and 2024, and has received James Beard Foundation Awards for Best Food Blog and Best Video Webcast.
 You can usually find articles published on Serious Eats in the pages of Houghton Mifflin Harcourt’s annual collection The Best American Food Writing.

 Meet the Team